Type of Journey

 Additional woodland species found here include Rosy Starling, Asian Paradise, Indian Pitta, Golden Orioles, Tickell’s Blue Flycatcher, Forest Wagtail, and much more.

-The most satisfying component about this sanctuary is the lake that not only offers a picturesque view but is also the ultimate spot for bird-watching.
+The most satisfying component of this sanctuary is the lake which not only offers a picturesque view but is also the ultimate spot for bird-watching.
 One can avail of the boat rides to make the most of the trip.